NickSetaro/lab-4-timers-and-pwm-huanga4/ExtraWork/README.md

 ```

 ##How it works
-When the timer reaches a specified value, an interupt will occure.
-The behavior of an LED that it is connected to is toggled and set based on the
+When the timer reaches a specified value, an interupt will occur.
+A LED is toggled and set based on the
 current value of the timer.
 This will cause the LED to be on or off for a certain amount of time allowing for a PWM effect adjusting the brightness.

 ##Differences between boards